aparkl/ConnectFourPlayer/README.md

 # ConnectFourPlayer
-The Neural Network for Connect4
+The Deep Reinforcement Learning Model for Connect Four